sgosline/mpnstXenoModeling/README.md

 1. Get access to the [MXM synapse project](https://www.synapse.org/#!Synapse:syn21984813/wiki/602362) - currently under development.
 Contact sara.gosline@pnnl.gov if you are interested.
 2. Clone this repository
-3. Build and load `mpnstXenoModeling` package.
+3. install devtools `install.packages("devtools")`
-4. R CMD install .
+4. The Rmds should be able to run from there!

   Then you should be able to run the code in this repo.